 To talk with one of our housing advocates or learn more about our housing advocacy services call our 24-Hour Help and Support Line at (800)396-9129.

 Our team of Advocates is on call 24/7/365 in order to be able to respond to crisis situations with you.
-Whether you to the hospital, law enforcement, Hope Shores Alliance, or another location, our Advocates are ready to come and provide support and information to you following the assault.
+Whether you report to the hospital, law enforcement, Hope Shores Alliance, or another location, our Advocates are ready to come and provide support and information to you following the assault.

-We collaborate with key community partners to ensure that you get dignified, trauma-informed care following an assault.
+We collaborate with key community partners to help ensure that you get dignified, trauma-informed care following an assault.